 Conclusion

-In this national study of power outage exposure among older adult Medicare beneficiaries, we found that power outages were associated with increased CVD and respiratory hospitalization rates.
-Power outages are prevalent in the US, and the incidence and duration of outage exposure is increasing with climate change.
-Improving electricity reliability could improve community health and protect older adults from CVD and respiratory disease exacerbations.
-More research is needed to evaluate the effects of co-occurring power outages and severe weather on cardiorespiratory health, since hospitalization risks may be greater when power outages co-occur with heat, winter storms, or other climate-related weather events.
+In this first national study of power outage exposure, we found that power outages were associated with increased CVD and respiratory hospitalization rates among 23 million older adult Medicare beneficiaries.
+We observed broad exposure and power outage frequency and duration will increase further with climate change.
+Heat, winter storms, or other climate-related weather events co-occurring power outages likely amplify cardiorespiratory health impacts and must be evaluated in future research.
+Improving electricity reliability represents a key opportunity to support community health and protect older adults from CVD and respiratory disease exacerbations.

 Tables and Figures

-Table 1:
+Table 1: Distribution of power outage by 2018 Medicare Fee-For-Service study population sociodemographics and weather variables